dereekb/dbx-components/NOTES.md

 }
 ```

 If there are other steps that `dbx-form-mapbox` requires, add them after this step.

 ### package.json
-Update `package.json`'s exports value to include the new dist output from the child project:
+Update `package.json`'s exports value to include the new dist output from the child project.
+If it is an angular project, you'll exclude main,types and default since ng-packagr will apply these automatically.

 ```
 "./mapbox": {